 Old Hickory Lake

 Old Hickory Lake is actually the result of the Army Corp of Engineers damming the river in the 1960's to create the now pristine lake and lakefront property.
-The dam is a Tennessee Valley Authority and in conjuction with the Corp they control the level of the lake.
+The dam is a Tennessee Valley Authority and in conjunction with the Corp they control the level of the lake.

 The lake covers many communities across 3 counties: Sumner county has lakefront homes in Hendersonville and Gallatin.
 Wilson county has lake front homes in Mt Juliet and Lebanon and Davidson county has homes in Old Hickory and Nashville.

 Fishing and boating are very popular recreational pastimes on the lake.
 Old Hickory Lake has been the site of several major national and regional championship bass tournaments.
 These have included the Wal-Mart FLW, Everstart, Bassmaster Megabucks, BASS Tennessee Eastern Invitational, Super Bass Classic National Championship and Bass Pro Shops Crappiemasters National Championship.

 The lake offers many public ramps for access to the lake which can be found in all the communities.

 Old Hickory Lake has eight commercial marinas offering services for visitors.
 Anchor High and Cherokee also have restaurants which have proved to be very popular with the locals.